Travel by Bus from Piura to Arequipa

-Why book Piura to Arequipa bus with redBus?
+Why book a Piura to Arequipa bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Piura to Arequipa.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Piura to Arequipa.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Piura was one of the first cities to be founded by Spanish in Latin America, in this case by Francisco Pizarro in 1532.
 The name of Piura comes from the word “Pirhua” that in quechua means barn or supply storehouse.
 In times Piura was a storehouse base to quechua inhabitants.
 It’s also known as “the carob tree city”, due to its leafy vegetation in the summer rainy season.
 Numerous ethnic groups have lived in Piura throughout History; among those settlers, the tallanes, vicus and yungas stand out.